Blog

 BILL Spend & Expense eliminates the need for expense reports

 With BILL, you can say goodbye to manual expense reports forever.
 Gone are the days of tracking down receipts and interrupting your busy workflow to file an annoying expense report.
-With the BILL Divvy Corporate Card, you just spend.
+With the BILL Divvy Card powered by Visa*, you just spend.
 Transactions come into the app immediately, so everything is tracked by you and your finance team in real-time.

 The finance team can still collect the info they need (receipts, categorization, etc.).
 The human element is no longer a factor, as everything is done automatically.
 This virtually eliminates the risk of errors in reports and the risk of fraud.
 And on top of all of that, BILL Spend & Expense is an expense reporting solution that’s free to use.